-Io translates I, first person singular.
+Io means I, first person singular.
 Chiamarsi is what Italians call a reflexive verb, verbo riflessivo.
 Let’s just say for now that this verb translates to to call oneself.

-For a more extended explanation on this verb, its present tense conjugation and general behavior, check out the lesson on Chiamare/Chiamarsi.
+See the lesson on chiamare/chiamarsi for a more detailed explanation of this verb, its present tense conjugation and general behavior.

-Io sono literally means I am and it comes from the irregular verb essere, to be.
+Io sono literally means I am.
+It comes from the irregular verb essere, to be.

 Il mio nome è…